Which place is cheaper, Aix-en-Provence or Avignon?

 Avignon gets a good bit of rain this time of year.
 In October, Avignon usually receives more rain than Aix-en-Provence.
 Avignon gets 130 mm (5.1 in) of rain, while Aix-en-Provence receives 78 mm (3.1 in) of rain each month for the autumn.

 In January, Avignon is generally around the same temperature as Aix-en-Provence.
-Temperatures in Avignon average around 7°C (44°F), and Aix-en-Provence stays around 7°C (44°F).
+Daily temperatures in Avignon average around 7°C (44°F), and Aix-en-Provence fluctuates around 7°C (44°F).

 In the winter, Avignon often gets around the same amount of sunshine as Aix-en-Provence.
 Avignon gets 146 hours of sunny skies this time of year, while Aix-en-Provence receives 150 hours of full sun.